QR Code Generator for Business Card (Beginner Guide)

 - Save the file to your computer.

-Before using your new QR code on your business cards, verify if it works correctly.
+Before using your new QR code on your business cards, verify that it works correctly.
+This testing phase is crucial and aligns with the fault tolerance principles used in professional QR code development.

 - Use your smartphone to scan the downloaded QR code.